cyyber/hypc-js/README.md

 when it's placed in these exact absolute locations.

-Note: this commandline interface is not compatible with `hypc` provided by the Hyperion compiler package and thus cannot be used in combination with an Zond client via the `zond.compile.hyperion()` RPC method.
+Note: this commandline interface is not compatible with `hypc` provided by the Hyperion compiler package and thus cannot be used in combination with a QRL client via the `qrl.compile.hyperion()` RPC method.
 Please refer to the [Hyperion compiler documentation](https://theqrl.org/) for instructions to install `hypc`.
 Furthermore, the commandline interface to hypc-js provides fewer features than the binary release.